dsv-su/play/README.md

         authorization_parameter=entitlement     ; The authorization parameter NOTE!
 Not used for dev enviroments authorization=                          ; Authorization entitlements NOTE!
-Not used for dev enviroments login_route=/login                      ; The SSO login route for your application (The production server should be set ut with this route)
+Not used for dev enviroments login_route=/login                      ; The SSO login route for your application (The production server should be set ut with this route) default_presentation_permission='false' ; If the presentation should be public or respect the entitlents setting default_presentation_entitlement='entitlemnts xxxx;xxxxx'

         [database]
         db=mysql                                ; Here you can specify which database you use: mysql, sqlite, pgsql, sqlsrv or redis